jamesfed/PANOSSyslogCEF/README.md

 This repo looks to help with this problem by providing simplified CEF templates with a subset of the fields that I've found useful in deployments in the past.
 Note that it's targeted at PAN-OS 10.1 and some fields may not exist in earlier releases.
 You should also examine the list of fields to ensure I haven't skipped over any that you would find useful in your own deployments.

+# Notable exclusions
+## Traffic
+* Device Group Hierarchy
+* Source/Destination VM UUID
+* Tunnel ID/IMSI
+* Monitor Tag/IMEI
+* SCTP
+* Anything SD-WAN related
+* Anything Container related
+* Session Owner

 # Why CEF instead of plain old syslog?
 CEF includes metadata to help your logging service/SIEM parse the information without using complex extractors (looking at you https://github.com/jamesfed/PANOSGraylogExtractor).
 # Contributing
 If I’ve missed an important field that everyone should include in their log output please make a Pull Request with an explanation as to why you believe that field is so important and I’ll consider it for inclusion.